-from the this-is-satire,-no? dept
+from the will-swift's-statement-look-so-silly-years-later? dept

 Turkewitz submitted a paper to the UN last year when it was investigating cultural rights, and that piece has now been republished by IP-Watch.
 It's a fairly astounding piece of ridiculousness that argues that there's no more cultural output in Africa or the Middle East... because they just don't have strong enough copyright laws.

 It starts off with one of those classic lines about how, without copyright, no one makes music any more: